How to Make Chrome Faster on Windows

 To access these features, type "chrome://flags" into the browser address bar and press Enter.
 You will see a long list of features.

-Now type "Smooth" in Search and Chrome will find the "Smooth Scrolling" feature for you.
-This one makes Chrome animate more smoothly when scrolling through pages, pages will feel more responsive and quicker.
+Now type "Smooth" in Search, and Chrome will find the "Smooth Scrolling" feature for you.
+This one makes Chrome animate more smoothly when scrolling through pages.

-Do not forget to keep your Chrome browser updated, since this could also be the reason why it is slow.
+Do not forget to keep your Chrome browser updated since this could also be why it is slow.
 Keeping Chrome up-to-date could also make your browser run smoothly.
-It downloads and installs updates automatically but only if Chrome is closed.
-You can solve this simply by closing Chrome from time-to-time.
+It downloads and installs updates automatically, but only if Chrome is closed.
+You can solve this simply by closing Chrome from time to time.

 Chrome Cleanup Tool

 The more opened tabs you have on your browser, the more resources it uses.
 If you keep only several tabs open, there will be no problem.
-But many people have countless tabs open, and this may affect performance, since each tab opens its own process.
+But many people have countless tabs open, which may affect performance since each tab opens its own process.
 This is a good thing to keep those tabs independently running, but it also consumes resources.